armhold/infinity/README.md

 Or 4,276,803 in decimal.
 So the number for the string "ABC" is 4,276,803.
 Therefore "ABC" exists on the number line near the 4.2 millionth number.

 This project includes a program to print the number line "coordinate" for any file.
-Install and run it like this:
+Install it like this:

     $ go install github.com/armhold/infinity/cmd/find_number

+Now you can use it to get the number coordinate for any given file like this:

     $ find_number some_file.jpg

-Or to just search for a string without using a file:
+    [ ... pages of numbers omitted...]

+Or if you just want to look for a particular word or phrase, you can do:

-    $ find_number -t "meaning of life"
+    $ find_number -t "meaning of the universe" 10478056854482697251120441127746823048366675659433603941

-      568016600252838567935837243227858533
+And if you already have a number, and you'd like to see what it holds:

+    $ decode_number -n 10478056854482697251120441127746823048366675659433603941
+    meaning of the universe